The European Championship will enter new territory in 2021 with the tournament taking place in a number of countries across the continent.

 As with Euro 2016, the winner and runner-up in each group, as well as the four best third-placed sides progress to the round of 16.

-Qualification for Euro 2020 will incorporate a new system, whereby the bulk of the teams qualify through the traditional group method and four places are decided through the UEFA Nations League.
+Qualification for Euro 2021 incorporated a new system, whereby the bulk of the teams qualified through the traditional group method and four places are decided through the UEFA Nations League.

 What is the UEFA Nations League?

-The UEFA Nations League is a competition for UEFA's 55 members, which is scheduled to get under way in 2018.
-It will consist of four different divisions (or 'Leagues') and three stages.
+The UEFA Nations League is a competition for UEFA's 55 members, which ran for the first time in 2018.
+It consisted of four different divisions (or 'Leagues') and had three stages.

-Each League will yield a qualifier for Euro 2020, which will be decided via play-offs between the teams that have not already qualified for the finals.
+Each League yields a qualifier for Euro 2021, which will be decided via play-offs between the teams that have not already qualified for the finals.

 Check out UEFA's handy visual guide to the process below.

-The play-off spots will be allocated to the winner of each group, but if the winner has already qualified, the berth will go to the next best ranked team - that has not qualified - in that league.
+The play-off spots are allocated to the winner of each group, but if the winner has already qualified, the berth goes to the next best ranked team - that has not qualified - in that league.